Summer Puppetry Class

 Puppetry is exercise for your imagination!
 Join Puppet Showplace Theater's team of professional puppeteers for a week of creative building and performance activities.
 Kids will learn how to design, construct, and manipulate puppet characters, focusing on different styles of puppetry each week.
-Campers will work together to create, rehearse, and present original mini-performances.
+Kids will work together to create, rehearse, and present original mini-performances.
 Along the way, kids will learn theater skills such as voice acting, backstage etiquette, and more.
-In addition to art activities, campers will enjoy outdoor excursions to local parks and nature areas each day.

-Each week of camp is different!
+Each week of class is different!
 Register for either week, or sign up for both!

-Campers must be 7 years old by start of camp.
+Children must be 7 years old by start of class.

 Honey Goodenough is a puppeteer, educator, and children’s entertainer.
 Her company, Good Hearted Entertainment, created the literacy-based puppet show Word Play as part of the 2016 Puppet Showplace Incubator program.
 In 2017, she became Puppet Showplace Theater's first resident teaching artist after years of experience working with diverse student populations in greater Boston, New York City, Vermont, and Texas.
 She has also taught a wide variety of professional development courses for educators and aspiring puppeteers at Brooklyn College, the University of Utah, and City College CUNY.
 Honey holds an MA in Educational Theater from New York University, and a BA in Theater Crafts and Technology from the University of Texas, Austin.